ankurnath/MaxCut-Bench/README.md

 ### Data and Models

-We cannot reupload publicly available datasets, as we do not have any permission to re-distribute them.
-Hence we only provide the synthetic datasets we generated with with best known solutions along with all pretrained models.
+We cannot reupload publicly available datasets, as we do not have permission to redistribute them.
+Therefore, we only provide synthetic datasets generated with the best-known solutions, along with all the [pretrained models](https://drive.google.com/file/d/1gGoIQ1LhzomLS0hhzpAjnslVet4faZIo/view?usp=sharing).
+Additionally, we offer all the [data](https://drive.google.com/file/d/1LJ0kjavA9wIjnIpmkI38-wlf2C77p3dy/view?usp=sharing) needed for training and validation across all distributions.